PhD, Docent in Cognitive Science

-The human mind has a remarkable ability to quickly and efficiently encode complex spatial information and use it to coordinate precise movements and locomotion through 3D space.
-This core cognitive capacity of the brain is involved in almost everything we do in everyday life: walking to work in the morning, preparing food in our kitchen, playing billiards with our friends, or steering a car through a series of bends.
-In Artificial Intelligence physical action rich natural task contexts has turned out to be one of the biggest challenges.
-Yet the human brain does it quickly and efficiently, even with apparent ease.
-How?
+I am fascinated by our remarkable capacity to encode complex 3D information - how our brain so quickly and reliably uses it to produce out conscious perception on the one hand, and on the other hand coordinate precise movements and locomotion through 3D space in ways we are often not conscious of.
+This core cognitive capacity of the brain is involved in almost everything we do: walking to work in the morning, preparing food in our kitchen, playing billiards with our friends, or steering a car through a series of bends.
+On the other hand, in expert performance we can observe learning and skill development at the edge of human cognitive and physiological capacity.

 Lappi, O. (2016).
 Eye movements in the wild: oculomotor events, gaze behavior and frames of reference.
 Neuroscience & Biobehavioral Reviews, 69, 4-68.

-Reviews the state-of-the-art in understanding complex visuomotor behavior "in the wild", raising some of the conceptual and theoretical issues addressed in our lab's work, and open issues my future projects will address.
+Reviews the state-of-the-art in understanding complex visuomotor behavior "in the wild", raising some of the conceptual and theoretical issues in eye movement analysis (addressed in 2.), and open issues for future work.

 Lehtonen, E., Lappi, O., Koirikivi, I. & Summala, H. (2014).
 Effect of driving experience on anticipatory look-ahead fixations in real curve driving, Accident Analysis & Prevention, 70, 195-208.

-These two papers are first on-road studies to identify and quantitatively analyze look-ahead fixations, and the of alternating between guiding fixations (a.k.a. just-in-time fixations, Ballard, Hayhoe & Pelz, J Cogn Neurosci, 1995) and look-ahead fixations (Pelz & Canosa, Vis Res, 2001; Mennie, Hayhoe & Sullivan, Exp Brain Res, 2007; a.k.a. gaze polling, Wilkie, Wann & Allison, JEP HPP, 2008).
-They continued the new line of research in our lab instigated by my PhD work, detailed investigation of curve driving and became part of Dr. Esko Lehtonen's PhD work.
+The latter of two papers (the other being Lehtonen, Lappi, Kotkanen & Summala, Ergonomics, 2013) which were the first on-road studies to identify and quantitatively analyze look-ahead fixations, and the alternating between guiding fixations (a.k.a. just-in-time fixations, Ballard, Hayhoe & Pelz, J Cogn Neurosci, 1995) and look-ahead fixations (Pelz & Canosa, Vis Res, 2001; Mennie, Hayhoe & Sullivan, Exp Brain Res, 2007), a.k.a. gaze polling (Wilkie, Wann & Allison, JEP HPP, 2008).